 Hostels in Valencia offering bike rentals to cycle around Valencia

-Both Hôme Youth Hostel and Hôme Backpackers are two cheap priced hostels that are located at the most attractive and lively area of Valencia, conceived for backpackers, university students, Erasmus students, and eager and adventurous travellers… Both hostels offer bed linen and towel service, lockers in every room, and also Internet connection and free WiFi.
+Both Hôme Youth Hostel and Hôme Backpackers are two cheap-priced hostels that are located in the most attractive and lively area of Valencia, conceived for backpackers, university students, Erasmus students, and eager and adventurous travelers… Both hostels offer bed linen and towel service, lockers in every room, and also Internet connection, and free WiFi.